Babak-Chalacki/pylearn-projects/README.md

 - **Multiplayer Mode**: Play against another player (Player vs. Player).
 - **Colorful Tokens**: Players can choose different colors for their tokens (X and O) using a chosen library.
 - **Timer**: Displays the elapsed time after the game ends.

-## Installation
-To run this project, ensure you have Python installed on your machine.
-You can clone this repository and run the main script: